-Grouping Category Function of Grouping Activities Allowable Work Types Safety (Highway Hazard Elimination) Urban Any strategy, activity or project on a public road that is consistent with the data- O Intersection safety improvementsO Pavement and shoulder widening (including a passing lane to remedy an unsafe condition) Grouping driven State Strategic Highway Safety Plan (SHSP) O Installation of rumble strips or another warning devices, if they do not adversely affect the safety or mobility of bicyclists and pedestrians TIP #38 and corrects or improves a O Installation of skid-resistant surface at intersections or locations with high crash frequencies hazardous road location or feature or addresses a O Improvements for pedestrian or bicyclistsafety STIP# 2063112 highway safety problem, including workforce O Construction and improvement of a railway-highway grade crossing safety feature, including installation of protective devices development, training and O The conduct of a model traffic enforcement activity at a railway-highwaycrossing education activities.
-O Construction of a traffic calming feature Eligibility of specific O Elimination of a roadside hazard projects, strategies, and activities is generally based O Installation, replacement, and other improvements of highway signage and pavement markings, or a project to maintain minimum levels of retro-reflectivity that addresses a highway safety problem consistent with the SHSP on: O Installation of emergency vehicle priority control systems at signalized intersections Consistancy with SUSD O Installation of traffic control or other warning devices at locations with high crash potential Consistency with SHSP, O Transportation safety planning • Crash experience, O Collection, analysis, and improvement of safetydata crash potential, or other data-supported O Planning integrated interoperable emergency communications equipment or operational or traffic enforcement activities (including police assistance) related to work zone safety means, O Installation of guardrails, barriers (including barriers between construction work zones and traffic lanes), and crash attenuators • Compliance with the requirements of O The addition or retrofitting of structures or other measures to eliminate or reduce crashes involving vehicles and wildlife Title 23 of the USC, O Installation of yellow-green signs and signals at pedestrian and bicycle crossings and in school zones and O Construction and operational improvements on high risk ruralroads State's strategic O Geometric improvements to a road for safety purposes that improvesafety or performance- O Road safety audits based safety goals to reduce fatalities and Roadway safety infrastructure improvements consistent with FHWA's "Handbook for Designing Roadways for the Aging Population" (FHWA-SA-14- 105) serious injuries on O Truck parking facilities eligible for funding under Section 1401 of MAP-21 all public roads.
-O Systemic safety improvements O Installation of vehicle-to-infrastructure communication equipment.
-Projects to upgrade railway- O Pedestrian hybrid beacons. highway grade crossings by O Roadway improvements that provide separation between pedestrians and motor vehicles, including medians and pedestrian crossing islands. eliminating O Other physical infrastructure projects not specifically enumerated in the list of eligible projects. hazards and installing protective devices.
+Grouping Category Function of Grouping Activities Allowable Work Types Safety (Highway Hazard Any strategy, activity or project on a public road that O Intersection safety improvements Elimination) Urban is consistent with the data- O Pavement and shoulder widening (including a passing lane to remedy an unsafecondition) Grouping driven State Strategic Highway Safety Plan (SHSP) Installation of rumble strips or another warning devices, if they do not adversely affect the safety or mobility of bicyclists and pedestrians TIP #38 and corrects or improves a O Installation of skid-resistant surface at intersections or locations with high crash frequencies hazardous road location or O Improvements for pedestrian or bicyclistsafety CTID# 20/2442 feature or addresses a highway safety problem, O Construction and improvement of a railway-highway grade crossing safety feature, including installation of protective devices STIP# 2063112 including workforce development, training and O The conduct of a model traffic enforcement activity at a railway-highwaycrossing education activities.
+O Construction of a traffic calming feature O Elimination of a roadside hazard Eligibility of specific projects, strategies, and activities is generally based O Installation, replacement, and other improvements of highway signage and pavement markings, or a project to maintain minimum levels of retro-reflectivity that addresses a highway safety problem consistent with the SHSP on: O Installation of emergency vehicle priority control systems at signalized intersections Consistency with SHSP O Installation of traffic control or other warning devices at locations with high crash potential Consistency with SHSP, O Transportation safety planning Crash experience, O Collection, analysis, and improvement of safetydata crash potential, or other data-supported O Planning integrated interoperable emergency communications equipment or operational or traffic enforcement activities (including police assistance) related to work zone safety means, O Installation of guardrails, barriers (including barriers between construction work zones and traffic lanes), and crash attenuators Compliance with the requirements of O The addition or retrofitting of structures or other measures to eliminate or reduce crashes involving vehicles and wildlife Title 23 of the USC, O Installation of yellow-green signs and signals at pedestrian and bicycle crossings and in school zones and O Construction and operational improvements on high risk ruralroads State's strategic O Geometric improvements to a road for safety purposes that improvesafety or performance- O Road safety audits based safety goals to reduce fatalities and Roadway safety infrastructure improvements consistent with FHWA's "Handbook for Designing Roadways for the Aging Population" (FHWA-SA-14- 105) serious injuries on O Truck parking facilities eligible for funding under Section 1401 of MAP-21 all public roads.
+O Systemic safety improvements • Projects to O Installation of vehicle-to-infrastructure communication equipment.
+Projects to upgraderailway- O Pedestrian hybrid beacons. highway grade crossings by Roadway improvements that provide separation between pedestrians and motor vehicles, including medians and pedestrian crossing islands. eliminating O Other physical infrastructure projects not specifically enumerated in the list of eligible projects. hazards and installing protective devices.
 O Workforce development, training, and educationactivities